 2 teaspoons evaporated milk, or coconut milk, or whole milk

-Steep the tea, star anise, cardamom, optional cinnamon stick, vanilla bean, tamarind powder, and almond extract in the boiling water for 5 minutes.
+Steep the tea, star anise, cardamom and cinnamon stick, vanilla bean, tamarind powder, and almond extract (if using) in the boiling water for 5 minutes.

 Stir in the sugar and sweetened condensed milk until both are completely dissolved.